Prevent Water Damage in the Home With a Condensate Pump

 Pumps can overflow due to a blocked discharge line, pump malfunction, or faulty parts.

 First, unplug the condenser pump and disconnect the drain line.
-The excess water will need to drain into a bucket or something similar.
+When removing water,excess water will need to drain into a bucket or something similar.
 Then, remove the check valve and plug the pump back in.
 If it doesn’t work at that time, then you will need to buy a new condensate pump (about $60).
 If you remove the pump check valve and it does work, then you have a blocked valve.

 To clean the valve yourself, try soaking and cleaning it in warm, soapy water.
 After soaking and cleaning the pump unit and check-valve out with compressed air, test it again.
 If it still doesn’t work, replace it with a new check-valve (about $10).